-I SPEND RAINY DAYS in harvest season writing, and reading, and streaming a bounty of BBC and other British television series such as “Broadchurch” and “Silk”–oh, what would I do without public TV from both sides of the Atlantic?
+I USED TO SPEND RAINY DAYS in harvest season writing, and reading, and streaming a bounty of BBC and other British television series such as “Broadchurch” and “Silk”–oh, what would I do without public TV from both sides of the Atlantic?
 All the while I’d set consecutive small batches of tomato sauce to bubbling on the stove…destined for the freezer.
 Even if it doesn’t rain much, or in years when my TV viewing leans to the Australian, the cooking process is the same.
 Keeping things really simple, my basic freezer red sauce goes like this:

 fast red sauce for the freezer